Daeijavad/PyPBEsignal/README.md

 Pay attention to how to fill the utility array (It is One-based indexed).

-in jupyter notebook you will see a user interface that finds the maximum of all equilibriums(based on sender expected utility) and plots it
+In jupyter notebook you will see a user interface which finds the maximum of all equilibriums(based on sender's expected utility) and plots it